 Chiang Mai boasts a large number of golf courses, most of which surrounded by scenic green hills, valleys and forests.

 Tennis, Swimming, and Others

-There are also a good number of tennis courts, squash courts, swimming pools and sports clubs in Chaing Mai to meet the requirements of sports enthusiasts.
+There are also a good number of tennis courts, squash courts, swimming pools, casinos and sports clubs in Chaing Mai to meet the requirements of sports enthusiasts.